YXiao2010/github-test/data/README.md

-This folder contains raw&processed data, including the results from data analsysi
+This folder contains raw&processed data, including the results from data analysis